 Description

-These soft and buttery vegan sugar cookies easily come together with a 6 ingredient simple dough that bake into the perfect golden and chewy cut-out cookies!
+These soft and buttery vegan sugar cookies easily come together with a 6 ingredient simple cookie dough that bake into the perfectly sweet, thick and chewy cut-out cookies!
+Perfect for decorating or enjoying with a smear of buttercream frosting- this is a tried and true family favorite recipe!

 Ingredients